The Developer, Builder, Contractor, Renovator and Landscaper's Guide to Hydro Ottawa

 If the account owner is not the party requesting the information, a written permission from the account owner must accompany the request.

-Use our online Account Information Form – New Construction – Appendix D form to open or update an existing account.
+Use our online Account Information Form – New Construction (Appendix D, Conditions of Service) to open or update an existing account.
 It’s important to give us at least 10 business days advance notice.
 This will ensure that your account information is accurate and that you have electrical service when you need it.

 Before you get started, you will need to have one of the following pieces of government issued identification on hand: